rust-lang/reference/src/items/static-items.md

 > &nbsp;&nbsp; `static` `mut`<sup>?</sup> [IDENTIFIER] `:` [_Type_]
 >              `=` [_Expression_] `;`

-A *static item* is similar to a *constant*, except that it represents a precise memory location in the program.
+A *static item* is similar to a [constant], except that it represents a precise memory location in the program.
 A static is never "inlined" at the usage site, and all references to it refer to the same memory location.
 Static items have the `static` lifetime, which outlives all other lifetimes in a Rust program.
-Static items may be placed in read-only memory if they do not contain any interior mutability.
+Static items may be placed in read-only memory if the type is not [interior mutable].
+Static items do not call `drop` at the end of the program.

-Statics may contain interior mutability through the `UnsafeCell` language item.
 All access to a static is safe, but there are a number of restrictions on
 statics:

-* Statics may not contain any destructors.
-* The types of static values must ascribe to `Sync` to allow thread-safe access.
+* The type must have the `Sync` trait bound to allow thread-safe access.
-* Statics allow using paths to statics in the [constant-expression](expressions.html#constant-expressions) used to initialize them, but statics may not refer to other statics by value, only by reference.
+* Statics allow using paths to statics in the [constant-expression](expressions.html#constant-expressions) used to initialize them, but statics may not refer to other statics by value, only through a reference.
 * Constants cannot refer to statics.

-Constants should in general be preferred over statics, unless large amounts of data are being stored, or single-address and mutability properties are required.

 ## Mutable statics